Sergey Kovalev: Cruiserweight

 In January 2022, Kovalev was rumoured to make his cruiserweight debut on Triller Fight Club against former light heavyweight contender Meng Fanlong (17–0, 10 KOs), with the event taking place on 12 March.
 It was scheduled to be the headline for the card.
 Fanlong was coming off a unanimous decision win over Israel Duffus in October 2021.
 Kovalev revealed his plans to challenge for a cruiserweight world title within three to four fights and to then retire from boxing.
 The agreement with Golden Boy Promotions to promote his next bout had now gone to arbitration according to Egis Klimas.
 He did not confirm whether the failed drugs test voided the agreement.
 On 4 March, it was reported the card would take place at the Banc of California Stadium in Los Angeles with a new date of 14 May.
-Four days later, Fanlong pulled out of the fight, citing Triller were "dragging it's feet" and opted to fight former world champion Jean Pascal instead.
+Four days later, Fanlong pulled out of the fight, claiming that Triller was dragging its feet and opted to fight former world champion Jean Pascal instead.
 Kovalev was still slated to headline the Triller PPV, however now against Tervel Pulev (16–0, 13 KOs), brother of heavyweight contender Kubrat, who was also scheduled to appear on the card.
 The card, titled 'Trillerverz 5, Lineage of Greatness’ was officially announced to take place at the Forum.
 Kovalev planned to weigh below the cruiserweight limit.
 During fight week, he admitted he had concerns over his long lay-off.